jamesnyika/mini-snow-course/chap1/README.md

 * A reporting and analytics engine - for producing output and summary results of data captured on the platform
 * A Role Based Access security infrastructure - to secure data and applications built and running on the platform
-* A Tasking capability - to created scheduled or ad-hoc tasks for users on the platform *
+* A Tasking capability - to created scheduled or ad-hoc tasks for users on the platform
+* Surveys and Assessments - A mechanism of getting back feedback from users
+* Service Portals - the ability to create intranet / internet websites that expose capabilities to platform users.
+* Application Development Tools - a browser based studio for building applications and application components such as tables, rules, forms and data capture Tools
+* APIs - a common, always accessible application programming interface, wrapped in security, allowing external systems to access ServiceNow data.

+## What is ServiceNow Not?
+ServiceNow is not :
+* A low latency, high throughput data processing pipeline
+* A machine learning engine
+* Application Middleware
+* An Enterprise Service Bus (ESB)
+* Only  a ticketing or only a request management system
+* A financial or accounting management system
+* A complete HR and Payroll Solution
+* A scanner or sensor system
+* A SIEM
+* A cross domain solution for bridging data transfers across security enclaves or domains
+* A High Load ETL tool, despite having some ETL capabilities
+* A records or document management system
+* A set of popular cleaning products.

+ServiceNow handles elements of these capabilities on the platform because it **must** but not as a target/final capability.
+What makes ServiceNow a good partner product to these types of tools is its ability to integrate with such tools to add value where those tools are weaker.
+These tend to be in areas such as :
+* A better, holistic and more enjoyable **User experience**
+* **Broad Visibility** across multiple data sets, systems, departments and processes.
+* A consistent engine for automation of business processes across the datasets and capabilities of the tools listed above *